afewmail/afew/docs/source/move_mode.rst

 The above rules will move all mails in `Junk` that don't have the **spam** tag but do have an **inbox** tag into the directory `INBOX`.
 All other mails not tagged with **spam** will be moved into `Archive`.

-Note how this example binds two rules to the source folder and how the sequence in which the rules have been specified matters: If you were to specify the second rule first, it would match *all* mails not tagged as 'spam' and then the second rule would never be triggered.
-More on that under 'Limitations'.

 Max Age
 -------